Benebone nylon chew toys are high-quality chew toys enjoyed by many dogs. However, it is an owner's responsibility to ensure his dog’s safety,

 - Allergy Warning – Benebones are made of nylon and are made in facilities that process peanuts, tree nuts, chicken, pork and beef.
 In addition, Benebones may contain peanuts, tree nuts, chicken and/or beef ingredients for flavoring purposes.
 Therefore, Benebones should not be purchased for use in households where a human or pet may have an allergy to nylon, peanuts, tree nuts, beef, pork and/or chicken.

 - Keep In a Safe Place - Benebone is a hard toy and can cause injury when stepped on.
 Keep this product in a safe place to avoid the risk of damage to one’s foot, or a slip or fall.
-Do not leave a Benebone on hard floors and it can cause slips and falls, particularly in the dark.
+Do not leave a Benebone on hard floors as it can cause slips and falls, particularly in the dark.
 Keep in a safe location.